VanessaPC/VanessaPC/README.md

 I have worked in tech for 10 years, and as a front end for 6 years! and I'm currently a front-end at Blockchains.

-- 🔭 In the meantime I’m currently working on my own project, Garnister, as a full stack dev, project manager, etc, using technologies like GraphQL, Node, MongoDB, React, Typescript.
+- 🔭 In the meantime I’m currently working on my own project, Garnister, as a full-stack dev, project manager, etc, using technologies like GraphQL, Node, MongoDB, React, Typescript, and some small Golang knowledge.
-- 🌱 I’m working on improving my TS and Python knowledge.

 - 💬 Ask me about: anything to do with Front End!
-And Node and GraphQL.
+As well as Node and GraphQL.
 - 📫 How to reach me: Use my email shown below!

 <!--